 Cycling on Wednesdays was another of the activities I really enjoyed (see Emma’s blog describing her experience).
 This involved using specialist bikes that I had never used (or even seen) before.
 Health and safety was one of our key jobs, making sure everyone was fully equipped with helmets and strapped in if needed.

 The thing I enjoyed the most while volunteering at Sense was interacting with and getting to know different people while doing the activities.
 Finding out what people had achieved was also great.
 It is an experience that I have definitely been moved by and will always remember.

-To find out more about how you can volunteer for Sense Active, please email Callan Barber on firstname.lastname@example.org.
+To find out more about how you can volunteer with Sense Sport activities, please email Callan Barber firstname.lastname@example.org.